Hi, I’m Dr. Deanna! 👋

 However, her most impactful experience is working with children, researching ways to differentiate learning to benefit children, and most of all, being a mother to two twice-exceptional boys.

-In 2020, Dr. Westedt was interviewed by Dr. Jenny Grant Rankin for Psychology Today online, discussing equity for the twice-exceptional student.
+In 2020, Dr. Westedt was interviewed by Dr. Jenny Grant Rankin for Psychology Today online, discussing the twice-exceptional student.
 Not only was this the subject for her doctoral research, Deanna is also the mother of two twice-exceptional sons.
 She understands the twice-exceptional dynamics from both an academic and personal viewpoint.
 Her research has also been featured by AERA ( a peer-reviewed repository), published in CABE (California Association for Bilingual Education).
 Speaking on the subject of thrice exceptionality, she served as an expert panelist for Future First Education.
-Additionally, she worked as a faculty supervisor for a university and created family university webinars for a charter homeschool program.
+Additionally, she worked as a faculty supervisor for a university, and created family university webinars for a charter homeschool program.
 Most recently, she conducted academic diagnostics for a learning pod in Los Angeles and has been a featured guest on The Homeschool Mom Collaborative Podcast, Fetal Alcohol Spectrum Disorder (FASD) Hope Podcast, and The Homeschool Advantage Podcast with Bex Buzzie.